speedscale/docs/docs/reference/integration-with-cicd/schedule-snapshot.md

 ## Next steps

-Next, we'll look at how to add a Kubernetes [CronJob](TODO:LINK) that will run this script on a schedule.
+Next, we'll look at how to add a Kubernetes [CronJob](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/) that will run this script on a schedule.

 ## The full script

-TODO: embed it here
+TODO: figure out how to embed, preferably without copy/pasting the whole thing in.